Skip to content

 2. Faster websites convert better (i.e. there’s more money in your pocket)

-3. Websites with a smaller payload use less bandwidth (which you may or may not pay for directly)
+3. Websites with a smaller payload use less bandwidth (which you may or may not pay for directly).
+If you have a very large website, there is also an environmental benefit to using less bandwidth.

 But how much does Core Web Vitals matter for ranking?

-Google has told us repeatedly that Core Web Vitals is more like a tie-breaker, not a significant ranking factor.
+Google previously told us CWV is more like a tie-breaker, and not a significant ranking factor.
 A significant ranking factor would be how well your web page matches the user’s intent, or whether or not there are a lot of links pointing at a page.

-There are (probably) hundreds of small ranking factors.
 A renowned SEO firm once told me when I was their client, “The goal isn’t perfection, the goal is to be just a little bit better than your competition.”
-Their point was that I should shore up any of the easy things to fix so that if my competitors were lazy, and all other things were equal, I’d win.

 • Pop each of the top pages that outrank you into PageSpeed Insights and see if THEY pass.